GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Experiments

 \subsection{Results Analysis --- General Tendency}

-Experimental results on 2 of 3 backbones are shown in Table \ref{tab:res}.
+We put experimental results on 2 of 3 backbones in Table \ref{tab:res}.
 Complete results can be found in Appendix \ref{app:results}.
-We begin by giving an overall comparison and discussing some general findings.

-Firstly, we find that $\rm TL_{1000}$ (fine-tuning with 1000 labels) outperforms ERM in most cases, demonstrating the effectiveness of this strategy.
-However, we further observe that fine-tuning can sometimes result in negative effects when the labeled OOD data is quite limited, particularly in cases involving a smaller degree of distribution shifts.
-Take the case of the pileup shift as an example, $\rm TL_{100}$ under-performs ERM by a large margin.
-This observation is consistent with previous works \citep{kirkpatrick2017overcoming}, where fine-tuning a large model based on a small set of labels may lead to the catastrophic forgetting of information acquired during pre-training.
-To mitigate this issue, the strategy of surgical fine-tuning \citep{lee2022surgical}, \textit{i.e.}, fine-tuning a limited, contiguous subset of all pre-trained model layers, is a potential solution for this problem.
+We begin by presenting overall comparisons and general findings: Although $\rm TL_{1000}$ outperforms ERM by a notable margin in several cases, fine-tuning can sometimes result in negative effects when the labeled OOD data is quite limited, particularly in cases involving a smaller degree of distribution shifts (\textit{cf}.
+Fig.~\ref{fig:general}).
+This is consistent with \cite{kirkpatrick2017overcoming}, where fine-tuning a large model based on a small set of labels may lead to catastrophic forgetting.
+To mitigate this issue, robust fine-tuning strategies, such as weight-space ensembles~\cite{wortsman2022robust}, regularization~\cite{xuhong2018explicit} and surgical fine-tuning~\cite{lee2022surgical}, could be potential solutions.

-Besides, {consistent with previous works \citep{ding2021a}}, we observe that OOD generalization methods in the No-Info level find it hard to provide significant improvement across various applications, which implies that the assumptions adopted by these methods may be kind of strong and not really match practical scenarios.
-Therefore, We recommend that future studies pay attention to 1) collecting some data information from the target domain $\cal T$ if possible, and 2) proposing novel OOD methods based on assumptions that better match the scientific applications.